-Join Julio Appling for an in-depth discussion in this video Understanding the difference between bandwidth and throughput, part of Up and Running with Wireless Networking.
+Join Julio Appling for an in-depth discussion in this video Understanding the difference between bandwidth and throughput, part of Learning Wireless Networking.

 - You may often hear the term bandwidth used in the context of discussing Internet speeds.
 Bandwidth refers to the data transfer rate that can be handled by a medium.
 The data transfer rate is measured in bits per second, though given the immense number of bits that can be transferred by modern hardware, most outlets express this number as millions of bits, megabits, per second, or even billions of bits, gigabits, per second.
 Bandwidth is often prominently advertised by Internet service providers when touting their speeds, often with small accompanying text indicating actual speeds may vary.